Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 Any change needs to be published with the *Deploy (F6)* command and select all instances of the current group.

-{{% alert title="Note" color="primary" %}} These changes will not be persisted after outside the container.{{% /alert %}}
+{{% alert title="Note" color="primary" %}} These changes will not be persisted and restart of the pod will reverse your changes.{{% /alert %}}

-If you need to change the API Policy configuration more permanently, refer to [Configuration - API Policies](/docs/configuration/api-gateway#api-policies).
+If you need to change the API Policy configuration more permanently, refer to [Configuration - API Policies](/docs/configuration/api-management#api-policies).

 ## ACP logs